-For the average traveller, the hotel room is just a rest stop, where the real adventure begins once you have left your comfort.
-But in these stunning hotels – from sea creatures to freezing temperatures – trekkers do not have to look beyond their closed walls for suspense.
+For the average traveller, the hotel room is just a rest stop, where the real adventure begins once you have left your comfort zone.
+But in these stunning hotels, from sea creatures to freezing temperatures, trekkers do not have to look beyond their closed walls for suspense.
 Check out this list below to find out about the coolest weird hotels around the world.

 Capsule Hotel, Japan

-If you’re in a state of extreme fear, choose Capsule Hotel in Japan, it is considered one of the weird hotels in the world.
+If you’re in a state of extreme fear, choose the Capsule Hotel in Japan, which is considered one of the weird hotels in the world.